 Third Wave Fund started in the early nineties when the four female founders were shocked by the inequalities between men and women.
-When it came to issues, like sexual harassment, rape, race in America, reproductive health, economics, and class, it was usually white men who had the final say.
-The fund provides grants for various minorities, and they also work to empower and influence others through their philanthropy and encouragement to collaborate.
-Third Wave's definition of feminism explicitly connects women’s issues to issues of race, sexuality, class, and ability.
-Support them by hosting a party, promoting the fund, or simply donating here.
+White men usually had the final say when it came to sexual harassment, rape, race in America, reproductive health, economics, and class.
+The fund provides grants for various minorities, and it also works to empower and influence others through their philanthropy and encouragement to collaborate.
+Third Wave's definition of feminism explicitly connects women's issues to issues of race, sexuality, class, and ability.
+Support them by hosting a party, promoting the fund, or donating here.

 Third Wave Fund resources and supports youth-led, intersectional gender justice activism.
 We build on the brilliance of our communities using responsive and participatory grantmaking so we can sustain our movements and thrive—now and long term.